 Why?
 When multiple pages on your website are ranking for the same keyword, you’re falling victim to keyword — or content — cannibalization.
-This practice of creating different pieces of content with the same focus affects your website’s ranking and performance.
-In order to properly optimize your site, it’s important to understand what keyword cannibalization is, the impact it can have, how to identify it, and ways you can avoid it in the future.
+Keyword cannibalization is the practice of creating different pieces of content that have the same focus, which can negatively affect your website’s ranking and performance.
+In order to properly optimize your site, it’s important to understand what keyword cannibalization is, the impact it can have, how to identify it, and how to avoid it in the future.

 What Is Keyword Cannibalization?

-Keyword cannibalization is the process of targeting the same keyword(s) or search intent across multiple pages of your own website, which takes away from one page’s ability to rank and perform well in search results.
+Keyword cannibalization is the process of targeting the same keyword(s) or search intent across multiple pages of your own website, which causes these pieces of content to compete against one another in search results.
+This takes away from one page’s ability to rank and perform well in search, and it often ends up hurting the site as a whole.

-For example, say your website sells ski equipment and you write a blog about the best downhill ski gear.
-If you target the “affordable ski equipment in Michigan” search query in your blog, the content may start ranking alongside your downhill skiing product page which also targets that keyphrase, even though your blog is less relevant to the search query.
-Google doesn’t understand which web page to prioritize in search results, however, which means you’re competing with yourself for clicks.
+As an example, say your website sells ski equipment and you write a blog about the best downhill ski gear.
+You choose to target the “affordable ski equipment in Michigan” search query in your blog, which starts to rank alongside your downhill skill product page that also targets the same keyphrase.
+Even though your blog is less relevant to the query than the product page is, Google doesn’t understand which web page to prioritize in search results and your content loses clicks.
 This is just one common way keyword cannibalization prevents itself, and why the content you create shouldn’t reinvent the wheel.

-Not only does keyword cannibalization cause your business to compete with itself, it deters visitors from your website completely.
-When users see the same information in different search results or on multiple pages, they become unsure of which link to click and view your site as crowded and disorganized.
+Not only does keyword cannibalization cause your business to compete with itself, it can deter visitors from your website completely.
+When users see the same information in two different search results or on multiple pages, they become unsure of which link to click and view your site as disorganized.

 Rather than try to figure out which area of your website will provide them with the information they’re looking for, users will often opt for abandoning your business entirely.
 A user’s decision to get answers elsewhere lowers your page’s click-through rate (CTR) and conversion rate, which is why paying attention to cannibalized content on your site is so important.